-Students with special needs who cannot be placed on the meal plan and is requesting a Dining Plan modification should contact the Disability Resource Center.
+Students with special needs who cannot be placed on the meal plan and is requesting a Dining Plan modification should contact the Accessibility Resource Center.
 Students cannot obtain a meal unless they have an ID card to swipe or pay cash/credit at the register.
 Students are not permitted to just enter their ID number and not present an actual ID card to dining staff to use their meal plan.
 Students found lending their ID cards out for use of purchasing of meals will be subject to disciplinary action.

 To cancel or change a meal plan, a student can make the appropriate changes within their “MyHousing” account at specified times.